Pradeepreddy405/Devops_Course_preparation/05_Jenkins/01_Module/01_Module.md

 ##  1. What is Jenkins?

+**Jenkins** is an Open-source automation tool used to implement CI/CD (Continuous Integration / Continuous Delivery) in DevOps.
+It is widely used to build, test, and deploy applications automatically whenever code changes happen.

 **Jenkins** is an open-source automation server used to:

 * Build applications
 * Run tests automatically
 * Deploy applications

-	In simple terms: Jenkins removes manual work from software delivery.
+   - In simple terms: Jenkins removes manual work from software delivery.

 ###  Real Problem It Solves